Loyola and Chicago

 - Music.
 There are countless musical venues in Chicago, ranging from large pavilions such as the United Center to smaller locations like House of Blues and the Vic Theatre.
 Chicago is known for its world-class music festivals, including the Jazz Festival, Blues Festival, and Lollapalooza.

 - Navy Pier.
-A Chicago landmark since it first opened in 1916, Navy Pier now showcases restaurants, shops and entertainment including an IMAX theatre, the Chicago Shakespeare Theater, a 150-foot-high Ferris wheel, a musical carousel, an 18-hole miniature golf course, and the Skyline Stage outdoor performance pavilion.
+A Chicago landmark since it first opened in 1916, Navy Pier now showcases restaurants, shops, and entertainment including an IMAX theatre, the Chicago Shakespeare Theater, a nearly 200-foot-high Ferris wheel, a musical carousel, an 18-hole miniature golf course, and the Skyline Stage outdoor performance pavilion.

 - Parks.
-The Chicago Park District maintains 552 parks in the city.
+The Chicago Park District maintains more than 600 parks.
 Grant Park is located in the heart of downtown Chicago and is home to the famous Buckingham Fountain.
 Millennium Park opened in 2004 and is an award-winning center for art, music, architecture, and landscape design.

 - Shopping.
 Loyola's Water Tower Campus is located steps away from Chicago's Magnificent Mile, the world-famous shopping destination in the city.
 Another popular shopping area is located on State Street, which is home to several major department stores.
 Jeweler's Row, also known as the diamond district, is located on Wabash Avenue.